tirithen/unit-conversion/README.md

 If you want to convert in between cm and in and there are no no direct conversion defined but there is a conversion from cm to m and from m to in the service will automatically find that path and convert the amount of times that is needed to reach the final unit.

 This way it's enough to add one conversion in each direction against one of the units in preferredUnits to "hook" that unit into the chain.

+## Why does it just convert JSON of this specific format?

+Simply because that was the only initial need, it would be super great to see this extended for more content types like free text, XML, YAML, you name it. :)